xCISACx/FG-EndlessRunner/README.md

 - Added Pause screen. b1b3d2da4862dd8a358444e6ae50d5899b884e19
 - Cleaned up the code to remove debug messages and old code. b1ac4c41a0e48b400221bad54fbb069e5573121d
 - Fixed clearing a tile not adding points to the score. b1ac4c41a0e48b400221bad54fbb069e5573121d
+- Fixed missing reference to game over blueprint. de7f3f9a3d243d03dbb67a1256fa1bfcb066a710

+Known Bug: On Game Over, the displayed Winner Score will be higher than the displayed Player Score at the top, unsure why.